State Social Support

 |Basic amount||Increased amount|

-Property owners or tenants registered as permanently resident in that property are entitled to a housing allowance if 30% (in Prague 35%) of family income is insufficient to cover housing costs and at the same time this 30% (in Prague 35%) of family income is lower than the relevant prescriptive costs set by law.
+Property owners or tenants having residence in that property are entitled to a housing allowance if 30% (in Prague 35%) of family income is insufficient to cover housing costs and at the same time this 30% (in Prague 35%) of family income is lower than the relevant prescriptive costs set by law.

 The prescriptive housing costs are set as average housing costs based on the size of the municipality and the number of members of the household.
 They include a rent and similar costs for residents of cooperative flats and flat owners.
 They also include the cost of services and energy.
 Prescriptive housing costs are calculated on the basis of reasonable sizes of flats for the number of persons permanently residing in them.